Category Archives: SSIS – Integration Services

 • SSIS packages (data pipelines) are created: In Visual Studio 2019 or older (or SSDT), with the need to activate the SQL Server Integration Services add-in.

 • After creating an SSIS package: You can deploy it to the server in the SSIS catalog, and from there, you can execute this package using scheduled tasks via SQL Server Agent.
-This is the point of automating data warehouses built on SQL Server + SSIS data integrations.
 You can execute packages from localhost without limitations.
 To execute packages from the server using SQL Agent, you can do so only with these editions:

 • SQL Server Developer – free for testing